ndming/torpedo/README.md

 conda env create --file env-linux.yml conda activate torpedo
 ```

+Additionally, the [Slang](https://github.com/shader-slang/slang/tree/v2024.17) compiler version `>=2024.17` needs to be
+downloaded and extracted to a location whose path is specified during CMake configuration.

 There is a small limitation when setting up a full Conda environment for `torpedo`: the `xorg-dev` library, which
 provides compatibility with X11, is not well maintained on `conda-forge`.
 This only causes issues when performing